moonalign/About-Me-Pony-town-Info-/README.md

 ⟡ - Pony Town - ⊹

-If you found me pony town hello!
+If you found me on pony town hello!
 Please do not copy, steal, claim, screenshot or repost my skins on Pinterest!
 THIS ALSO APPLIES TO GIFTS SKINS THAT I MADE FOR MY FRIENDS.
-Inspo is fine just asked first if you are coping me You will be BLOCKED right away
+Inspo is fine just asked first if you are coping me You will be BLOCKED, espically if I see you troll others, or is just a terrible person.

+⟡ - DNI list - ⊹

+Minors I don't want you to int with me or talk to me, Homophobic, Transphobic, People who forces religion, Weirdos, Bullys, People who tell others to hurt themselves, RariSpike shippers Spike is a child in MLP and rarity is a full grown mare .....
+Toxic IzuOcha Shippers Toxic MHA fans, Weird/Gross MHA ships, Toxic TwiPie Shippers.

+Minors Stay 45 feet away pls don’t chat with me on pony town or I will block you.
+Like 18+ are fine if you're under that age do not int! <3

+⟡ - Fandom DNIS - ⊹

+Dsmp Fandom, yandere sim, Toxic MHA fans, Forsaken

+⟡ - Fandom INTS - ⊹

+Life Series, LPS, MLP, HermitCraft, Empires SMP, MHA, MHA Vigilantes, Monster High, Misadventures SMP, K-Pop Demon Hunters, Yona of the dawn, Vampires SMP!